junxit/us-congress-bills-113/bill.md

 ## § 6.
 Exemption for Religious Organizations

-This Act shall not apply to a corporation, association, educational institution or institution of learning, or society that is exempt from the religious discrimination provisions of title VII of the Civil Rights Act of 1964 pursuant (42 U.S.C.
-2000e et seq.) to section 702(a) or 703(e)(2) of such Act (42 U.S.C.
-2000e–1(a), 2000e–2(e)(2)).
+- **(a)** *In general* This Act shall not apply to a corporation, association, educational institution or institution of learning, or society that is exempt from the religious discrimination provisions of title VII of the Civil Rights Act of 1964 (42 U.S.C.
+2000e et seq.) pursuant to section 702(a) or 703(e)(2) of such Act (42 U.S.C.
+2000e–1(a), 2000e–2(e)(2)) (referred to in this section as a “religious employer”).
+- **(b)** *Prohibition on certain government actions* A religious employer's exemption under this section shall not result in any action by a Federal agency, or any State or local agency that receives Federal funding or financial assistance, to penalize or withhold licenses, permits, certifications, accreditation, contracts, grants, guarantees, tax-exempt status, or any benefits or exemptions from that employer, or to prohibit the employer's participation in programs or activities sponsored by that Federal, State, or local agency.
+Nothing in this subsection shall be construed to invalidate any other Federal, State, or local law (including a regulation) that otherwise applies to a religious employer exempt under this section.

 ## § 7.
 Nonapplication to members of the armed forces; veterans’ preferences